A.4 — C++ FAQ

 }

-You can check which language standard your compiler is configured for using the program in lesson 0.12 -- Configuring your compiler: Choosing a language standard.
+You can check which language standard your compiler is configured for using the program in lesson 0.13 -- What language standard is my compiler using?.

 We cover CTAD in lesson 13.14 -- Class template argument deduction (CTAD) and deduction guides.